lightlace/cpp-docs.de-de/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parameter

-`pmem` Ein Zeiger auf die Memberfunktion der Klasse **Typ** , um ein Funktionsobjekt konvertiert werden soll.
+*pMem* ein Zeiger auf die Memberfunktion der Klasse `Type` in ein Funktionsobjekt konvertiert werden.

 ### <a name="return-value"></a>Rückgabewert